radon-h2020/radon-repository-miner/README.md

 Once generated, paste the token in the input field when asked.
 For example:

 ```
-repository-miner path/to/the/cloned/repository github radon-h2020 radon-repository-miner .
+radon-miner path/to/the/cloned/repository github radon-h2020/radon-repository-miner .

 Github access token: <paste your token here>
 ```

 You may want to avoid the previous step.
 If so, add ```GITHUB_ACCESS_TOKEN=<paste here your token>``` to the environment variables.

+Same applies with the option `gitlab`.
+In that case, you might want to add  add ```GITLAB_ACCESS_TOKEN=<paste here your token>``` to the environment variables.

 ### Output
 Running the tool from command-line generates an HTML report accessible at *\<dest\>/report.html*.